pengowray/VaraHuffmanNet/README.md

 ## Project Goals

-* Document the Huffman Encoding format of VARA protocol, which is used with WinLink on amateur radio.
+* Document the Huffman Encoding format of the VARA protocol, which is used with WinLink on amateur radio.
 * Create a reference implementation which runs on modern operating systems and compiles on current compilers.

 ## Notes about VARA